qos-ch/slf4j/README.md

 so it can easily be built with maven and synced with [the original slf4j codebase](https://github.com/qos-ch/slf4j).

 ### Status
-The implementation is currently fully functional but has not yet been fully tested in a production environment.
-Let us know if you have used it in production!
+The implementation is currently fully functional and has been fully tested in a production environment.